 - lung cancer

-If you are on medications that open your airways, such as those used for asthma or bronchitis, your doctor may ask you to stop taking your medication before the test.
-Pain medications may also affect the results of the test, so you should tell your doctor about any pain medications you are on, including both over-the-counter and prescription medications.
+If you’re on medications that open your airways, such as those used for asthma or bronchitis, your doctor may ask you to stop taking them before the test.
+If it isn’t clear whether or not you should take your medication, make sure to ask your doctor.
+Pain medications may also affect the results of the test.
+You should tell your doctor about any over-the-counter and prescription pain medications you’re taking.

-It is important that you do not eat a large meal before testing.
-This is because a full stomach can prevent your lungs from inhaling fully.
+It’s important that you don’t eat a large meal before testing.
+A full stomach can prevent your lungs from inhaling fully.
 You should also avoid food and drinks that contain caffeine, such as chocolate, coffee, and tea, before your test.
 Caffeine can cause your airways to open.
-You will also be asked to avoid smoking and strenuous exercise before the test.
+You should also avoid smoking and strenuous exercise before the test.

 Be sure to wear loose-fitting clothing to the test.
 Tighter clothing may restrict your breathing.
 You should also avoid wearing jewelry that might affect your breathing.
-If you wear dentures, wear them to the test to ensure that your mouth is able to fit tightly around the mouthpiece used for the test.
+If you wear dentures, wear them to the test to ensure that your mouth can fit tightly around the mouthpiece used for the test.

-Your pulmonary function test may include spirometry, which measures the amount of air you breathe in and out.
-For this test, you will sit in front of a machine and be fitted with a mouthpiece.
-It is important that the mouthpiece fits your mouth snugly so that all the air you breathe goes into the machine.
-You will also be given a nose clip to wear so that you cannot exhale any air through your nose.
-The respiratory technologist will instruct you on how to breathe.
+Your PFTs may include spirometry, which measures the amount of air you breathe in and out.
+For this test, you’ll sit in front of a machine and be fitted with a mouthpiece.
+It’s important that the mouthpiece fits snugly so that all the air you breathe goes into the machine.
+You’ll also wear a nose clip to keep you from breathing air out through your nose.
+The respiratory technologist will explain how to breathe for the test.

-You may be asked to breathe normally.
-You also may be told to inhale and exhale as deeply and/or as rapidly as you can for several seconds.
-The technician may ask you to inhale a medication that opens your airways, or may have you inhale certain gases such as oxygen, helium, or carbon dioxide.
-You will then be asked to breathe into the machine again to see if the medication or gases affected your lung function.
+You may then breathe normally.
+Your doctor will ask you to breathe in and out as deeply or as quickly as you can for several seconds.
+They may ask you to breathe in a medication that opens your airways or breathe in certain gases such as oxygen, helium, or carbon dioxide.
+You’ll then breathe into the machine again to see if the medication or gases affected your lung function.

-You may also be asked to breathe in a “tracer gas” for one breath.
-This gas is able to be detected when you exhale it into the machine.
+You may also breathe in a “tracer gas” for one breath.
+The machine can detect when you breathe out this gas.
 This tests how well your lungs are able to transfer oxygen and carbon dioxide to and from your bloodstream.

-This test measures the volume of gas in your lungs.
-For this test, you will be asked to sit or stand in a small booth and breathe into a mouthpiece.
-The pressure in the booth will be measured to gain information about your lung volume.
+A plethysmography test measures the volume of gas in your lungs.
+For this test, you’ll sit or stand in a small booth and breathe into a mouthpiece.
+Your doctor can learn about your lung volume by measuring the pressure in the booth.

-Pulmonary function tests are usually safe for most people.
-However, because the test may require you to inhale and exhale rapidly, you may experience a feeling of lightheadness or fainting.
-If you feel lightheaded, inform the technician.
-Taking the test may also cause an asthmatic episode in individuals with asthma.
-In very rare cases, pulmonary function tests may cause a collapsed lung.
+PFTs are usually safe for most people.
+However, because the test may require you to breathe in and out quickly, you may feel dizzy and there’s a risk that you might faint.
+If you feel lightheaded, tell your doctor.
+The test may cause you to have an asthma attack if you have asthma.
+In very rare cases, PFTs may cause a collapsed lung.